 In 2009 a change in health and circumstance lead Josh to turn to clay as a means to fulfill creative goals.
 In the cool earth he found some answers to questions that had been eluding him.

 In 2013 Josh began his graduate studies at the University of Missouri - Columbia with R. Bede Clarke and Joe Pintz.
-There he is an instructor of record in the Ceramics department; making elaborately constructed, vibrant and tactile sculptures steeped in Surrealism and Science Fiction right alongside his students.
+There he served as an instructor of record in the Ceramics department; while making elaborately constructed, vibrant, and tactile sculptures steeped in surrealism and science fiction.
 His MFA Thesis solo exhibition titled Friends from Isolation opened in May of 2016.

 In 2017 he returned to southern Ohio to continue work in clay as a Teaching Artist in Residence at Queen City Clay.
 In the Summer of 2019, opened his exit show COLORLUST, with both sculptural and utilitarian works in vibrant mono-printed color and patterns.

 Josh is currently hard at work developing his teaching practice as a Full Time instructor/lecturer at the University of Northern Kentucky in Spatial Arts.
 He resides in the historic Northside area of Cincinnati.